 Open Science asked Tim Skern for an interview.
-The passionate virologist from Vienna talks about his field of research, his passion for viruses in general, the new coronavirus SARS-COV-2 and the pandemic it caused.
+The passionate virologist from Vienna talks about his field of research, his passion for viruses in general and of course about SARS-COV-2 and the pandemic it caused.
+After two years of Corona, Tim Skern answers questions about the current scientific knowledge concerning SARS-CoV-2 and tries to make a prognosis for the future.

 Tim, you initially studied biochemistry.
 When did you take notice of viruses for the first time, and how did you become a virologist?